UK investment bonds: taxation planning ideas

 Where cumulative 5% allowances are exceeded then the resultant gain bears no correlation to the economic performance of the bond.
 A significant partial withdrawal can therefore inadvertently create a chargeable event gain.
 In these circumstances, it may be more tax efficient to fully surrender individual segments than take a withdrawal across all segments.

-Note that recent legislation has been introduced (S507A ITTOIA 2005) allowing a person who has made a part surrender or part assignment giving rise to a gain under S507 to apply to HMRC to have the gain reviewed if they consider it is wholly disproportionate.
+Note that legislation is in place (S507A ITTOIA 2005) allowing a person who has made a part surrender or part assignment giving rise to a gain under S507 to apply to HMRC to have the gain reviewed if they consider it is wholly disproportionate.
 Applications must be made in writing and received within 4 years after the end of the tax year in which the gain under S507 arose.
 A longer period may be allowed if the officer agrees.
 If the officer considers that the gain is disproportionate, then the gain must be recalculated on a just and reasonable basis.
 The legislation came into force on 16 November 2017.

 Contrasting a withdrawal across all segments versus the encashment of full segments